 - Support for people with a stoma

-A watertight bag is placed over the stoma to collect urine.
-This small bag, worn under clothing, fills continuously and needs to be emptied throughout the day through the tap on the bag.
+A watertight, drainable bag is placed over the stoma to collect urine.
+This small bag, worn under clothing, fills continuously and needs to be emptied throughout the day through a tap on the bag.
 The small bag will be connected to a larger drainage bag at night.

 Your surgeon will discuss the placement of the stoma with you and ensure that it doesn’t move when you sit, stand or move.
 They will consider any skin folds, scars or bones, as placing the stoma in the wrong place could cause leakage later on.
 Sometimes the position can be tailored for particular needs.
 For example, golfers may prefer the stoma to be placed so that it doesn’t interfere with their golf swing.